smrubin/home-automation/README.md

 ### Z-Wave

 Using the aeotec action stick.
-Plug in and for the usb_path: `dmesg | grep USB` generating network_key script and placmenet
+Plug in and for the usb_path: `dmesg | grep USB` generating network_key script and placement.

+### Pi Hole

+Adding the pihole add-on to home assistant provides network-wide ad blocking using your Hass.io instance.
+Setup and instructions can be found here: https://github.com/hassio-addons/addon-pi-hole

 ### Up Next